 Following their time at the memorial, the pupils visited the Church where they were able to see a remarkable display created by two members of our community — a beautiful knitted tribute to honour those who have served and still serve today.

-They shall grow not old, as we that are left grow old: Age shall not weary them, nor the years condemn.
-At the going down of the sun and in the morning.
-We will remember them.
+They shall grow not old, as we that are left grow old:

 – Laurence Binyon